soundpress/RulesOfNYC/docs/c09/index.rst

       (ii) No decision or determination shall be made except upon consideration of the record as a whole and as supported by the evidence.
 In the discretion of the hearing officer, technical rules of evidence need not be applied.
 However, effect shall be given to the rules of privilege recognized by law.
 Objections to evidentiary offers may be made and shall be noted in the record.

    (5) Failure to appear.
-A default shall be entered upon the failure of the petitioner to appear at a hearing or at any adjourned date thereof, provided the petitioner has been given notice of the hearing date, and no written postponement has been granted pursuant to § 33-04(c)(3).
-In the event of a default, the hearing shall be concluded and a final determination shall be issued pursuant to § 33-04(c)(7) based on the record, if any, previously made.
+A default shall be entered upon the failure of the petitioner to appear at a hearing or at any adjourned date thereof, provided the petitioner has been given notice of the hearing date, and no written postponement has been granted pursuant to 19 RCNY § 33-04(c)(3).
+In the event of a default, the hearing shall be concluded and a final determination shall be issued pursuant to 19 RCNY § 33-04(c)(7) based on the record, if any, previously made.

    (6) Hearing record.
 Hearings shall be transcribed verbatim or recorded by electronic recording devices.
 A copy of the transcript or electronic recording may be purchased at such rates as may be fixed by the Commissioner of Finance.
 If any party deems the hearing record to be inaccurate in any material respect, that party shall promptly notify the other parties and the hearing officer not later than five calendar days from receipt of the hearing record, specifying the portions of the record believed to be inaccurate.